 4. Add Water to Your Steam Mop

-To enable you clean without multiple faucet trips, it may be best to fill up your water tank.
-There’s usually a maximum capacity indicated on your tank or in the user’s manual.
+Fill the water tank to the maximum capacity indicated on your tank or the user’s manual.
 The average capacity is around 16 fluid ounces.

-Some steam mops may include a measuring cup, which can make the job a little easier.
+Some steam mops may include a measuring cup, making the job a little easier.

 5. Begin in the Far Corner

 It’s counterproductive to start cleaning in an area of the floor that you’ve got to walk on again before it’s dry.
-For the most efficient carpet cleaning session, start steaming in the far corner.
-This is going to be away from the doorway and entrance with more foot traffic.
+For the most efficient carpet cleaning session, start steaming in the far corner away from doorways and entrances with more foot traffic.

 6. Clean in Straight Lines